 The second story adopts the aesthetic of a superhero poster: a Caribbean beach with a colonial building in the background, but flanked by American stores—Walmart, KFC, Chase Bank, and McDonald's—and mechanical creatures resembling crabs and scorpions on both sides of the composition.

-The trigger for the publications was the interview that Raúl Guillermo gave this Friday to The National, marking the first time that the lieutenant colonel of the Ministry of the Interior appears before an international media outlet.
+The trigger for the publications was the interview that Raúl Guillermo granted this Friday to The National, marking the first time that the colonel from the Ministry of the Interior has appeared before an international media outlet.

 Raúl Guillermo is the son of Débora Castro Espín and the late General Luis Alberto Rodríguez López-Calleja, former head of the military business conglomerate GAESA.
-Since 2016, he has been in charge of the General Directorate of Personal Security for Raúl Castro within MININT, and in 2026, he has gained prominence as an emerging figure in Cuban power.
+Since 2016, he has led the General Directorate of Personal Security for Raúl Castro within MININT, and in 2026 he has gained prominence as an emerging figure of power in Cuba.

-In May 2026, the director of the CIA met in Havana with "El Cangrejo", which reinforced speculations about his role as an informal channel between Havana and Washington.
+In May 2026, the CIA director met in Havana with "El Cangrejo", which strengthened speculation about his role as an informal channel between Havana and Washington.

-It is noteworthy that when the U.S. sanctioned Díaz-Canel, Lis Cuesta, and Alejandro Castro Espín in June 2026, among others, “El Cangrejo” was left off the list, which some analysts attributed precisely to that role as an intermediary.
+It is notable that when the U.S. sanctioned Díaz-Canel, Lis Cuesta, and Alejandro Castro Espín in June 2026, among others, "El Cangrejo" was excluded from the list, a fact that some analysts attributed specifically to that intermediary role.

 Sandro Castro, with over 164,000 followers on Instagram, is known for his indirect political commentary style through humor.